Song In: Tomb of Song In

 This is the tomb of Song In (? – 1126).
 It has a rectangular-shaped protective wall surrounding the tomb, typical of the Goryeo style.
 There are two tombstones erected in the late Joseon Dynasty period.

 In the grave area, there are many tombs that belong to the clan.
 In front of his tomb stands the jaesil (chamber for memorial rites) with the tablet reading 'Sangsanjae'.

 His grave is in Duchon-ri, Deoksan-myeon, which had been called Duruji, Sanjeong-myeon.
 The beautiful peak behind his grave is called Mountain Bibong which was named after Bongsae (bird) that is said to live in heaven and to fly down to sit on the summit.
-However, after the statue was inscribed of Song In, the founder of Jincheon Song, the peak was compared to a slowly dropped ume flower.
+However, after the statue was inscribed with Song In, the founder of Jincheon Song, the peak was compared to a slowly dropping ume flower.
 Thus, Mountain Bibong was called Maesanbibong, in which 'Mae' was named after an ume flower instead of a bird.

 As he was a meritorious subject and served as a Pyeongjangsa (higher government official), the government ordered his grave mound to be surrounded by stones and a monument.
 The grave is one of the oldest ones in Jincheon and is recorded in Seokchong (stone tomb) in Hwanyeoseungram.

-Thousands of descendants of Jincheon Song clan are living across the nation.
+Thousands of descendants of the Jincheon Song clan are living across the nation.
 Song Guk-cheom and Song Eon-gi who were devoted to fight against the Mongolian invasion into Goryeo are also the offspring of Jincheonbaek.